 FHA loans come in 15- or 30-year fixed rate terms for qualified applicants.

 What is an FHA loan?

-An FHA mortgage is a government-backed home loan with more flexible lending requirements than those for conventional loans.
-Because of this, interest rates for FHA mortgages may be somewhat higher, and the buyer may need to pay monthly mortgage insurance premiums along with their monthly loan payments.
+An FHA (Federal Housing Administration) loan is a government-backed home mortgage loan with more flexible lending requirements than those of conventional loans.
+Because of this, FHA mortgage interest rates may be somewhat higher.
+Additionally, the buyer may be required to pay monthly mortgage insurance premiums along with their monthly loan payments.

-FHA loans are insured by the Federal Housing Administration (FHA) and may have an easier qualification process due to less stringent down-payment and credit requirements than conventional mortgages.
-Note: If you're a current military member or veteran, you may be eligible for a VA home loan with little or no downpayment.
+FHA loans are insured by the Federal Housing Administration (FHA).
+They may have an easier qualification process than conventional mortgages with less stringent down payment and credit requirements.
+Note: If you're a current military member or veteran, you may be eligible for a VA home loan with little or no down payment.

 Lower down payments

 An FHA mortgage may require a down payment as low as 3.5 percent, although the interest rate may be somewhat higher than with a conventional mortgage.

 Lower credit thresholds

 One of the benefits of the FHA loan program is that home buyers may qualify even without a long credit history or outstanding credit.